extraordinaryroute/extraordinaryroute.github.io/_posts/2016-03-19-easter-hyttertur-jotunheimen.md

 We spent the evening looking at maps and rather discouraged by the utter lack of skiiable snow, we decided to bail.
 The plan was supposed to be to go west to Gjendubu and then Fondsbu in one or two days, and take the beltebil back to the car.
 However if we went East to Gjendesheim, we'd be back on the main road where we could potentially hitch a lift south back to where the car was parked.
 Having chatted to some friends we'd randomly met over dinner, I knew they'd come from Gjendesheim so I knew that road was open.

 ![Jotunheimen](/assets/images/jotunheimen/jotun6.JPG){:class="img-responsive"}
+*Me trying to come up with a plan B*

 ## Memurubu-Gjendesheim 11km